Copyright 2025-2026 Thousand Brains Project

 """Check for conflict in the current heading.

-Target location needs to be similar *and* we need to have a similar point normal
+Target location needs to be similar *and* we need to have a similar surface

-to discount the current proposed heading; if point normals are significantly
+normal to discount the current proposed heading; if surface normals are

-different, then we are likely on a different surface, in which case passing by
+significantly different, then we are likely on a different surface, in which

 Note that when executing failed hypothesis-testing jumps, we can have multiple